MAINE AMBULANCE ASSOCIATION

 (c) Any other matter that the Directors, in their sole discretion, elect to submit for approval by vote of the Members.

-Each Full Member shall have one vote, except that a Member that has a call volume in excess of 5,000 "runs" per year as measured by the Maine EMS run reporting system, shall have (an) additional vote(s) as follows: 5,001 to 10,000 "runs", one additional vote; 10,001 or more "runs", two additional votes; but in no event shall any Member have more than three votes.
+Each Full Member shall have one vote, except that a Member that is an ambulance service with a call volume in excess of 5,000 "runs" per year as measured by the Maine EMS run reporting system, shall have (an) additional vote(s) as follows: 5,001 to 10,000 "runs", one additional vote; 10,001 or more "runs", two additional votes; but in no event shall any Member have more than three votes.
 Call volume values will be determined by the Maine EMS run reporting system, for the most recently available complete calendar year.
 Each organization that is a Full Member shall authorize a representative(s) of that Member to cast its vote(s), which representative(s) must be present to cast the vote(s) and each person can cast one vote only unless the person represents an organization with more than one vote and has the proxy to cast additional votes for the organization.
 If the person attending from that organization is not the designated person, the Member shall send a brief note that this alternate is the representative sent by that Member.
 Such designated representative need not be the same for each membership meeting.
 The right of a Member to vote and all of the Member's rights shall cease upon the termination of its membership.

 For purposes of voting, a member may only represent one service.